-These factors are also important to choosing a California lemon law attorney.
+These factors are also important to choose a good attorney.
 Many lemon law firms attempt to charge consumers for their services either in the form of an upfront payment to take the case, or a percentage of the consumer’s settlement at the end of the case.
-Either way, the consumer does not enjoy the full benefit of his or her claim under the California Lemon Law.
+Either way, the consumer does not enjoy the full benefit of his or her claim.
 Unethical lemon law attorneys may not even explain back-end charges to the consumer when they take the case.
 Read the retainer agreement carefully and ask for explanations of anything you don’t understand.
 If the answers to your questions don’t seem right, keep looking.

 At Law & Kolakowski we do not charge any money for our services.
 We provide free consultations.
-If we agree to represent a consumer and pursue a claim, the California lemon law allows us to charge the manufacturer or dealership for our services not our client.
+If we agree to represent a consumer and pursue a claim, the California lemon law allows us to charge the manufacturer or dealership for our services, not our client.
 We have a pleasant knowledgeable staff and experienced lawyers who have been practicing lemon law for over 25 years.
-If you are looking for a lemon law attorney to handle a claim under the California lemon law, you may contact us and as always “there will be no charge.”
+If you are looking for an attorney to handle your claim, you may contact us and as always – there will be no charge.